whimsical airplane with dotted line trail behind

 Which city in Iceland has the most direct flights from the US?

 Keflavik is the only airport in Iceland with direct flights from the US.
-New York, Boston, DC, Detroit, Denver, Chicago, Seattle, Portland, Minneapolis, and Orlando offer nonstop flights.
-It serves the capital city, Reykjavik, which is about 45 minutes away.
+Nonstop flights are offered from New York, Boston, DC, Detroit, Denver, Chicago, Seattle, Portland, Minneapolis, and Orlando.
+The airport serves the capital city, Reykjavík, which is about 45 minutes away.

 What are the rules for traveling with pets to Iceland?

-If you’re hoping to bring your dog or cat on your trip to Iceland, you’ll need a permit from the Iceland Food and Veterinary Authority.
+If you hope to bring your dog or cat on your trip to Iceland, you’ll need a permit from the Iceland Food and Veterinary Authority.
 Your pet will also need up-to-date vaccinations and a health certificate from an approved veterinarian.

 How long is the flight to Iceland?

 The flight to Iceland depends on where in the US you’re flying from.
-The quickest flights are from the Northeast, like New York and Boston, and take 5-6 hours.
-From the Midwest, including Chicago, Detroit, and Minneapolis, direct flights take 6 hours.
-From Orlando and from Seattle and Portland, flights are about 7.5 hours.
+The quickest flights are from the Northeast, like New York and Boston, and take 5–6 hours.
+Direct flights from the Midwest, including Chicago, Detroit, and Minneapolis, take 6 hours.
+Flights from Orlando, Seattle, and Portland take about 7.5 hours.

 From elsewhere in the US, you’ll have to make a connection in one of these US cities, and flight times could range from 8 hours to around 20.